srikanthmalla/vim-tgi-plugin/README.md

 - Sends the selected range or current buffer to the LLM.
 - If `@file` is provided, the current file content or the specified file (tab after @file) content will be included in the prompt.
 - If `@tag` is provided, the ctag content (tab after @tag) is shown to select and will  be included in the prompt.
+- If `@buf` is provided, you can select vim buffer that is standard or terminal.

 ### `:StartChat <args>`
 - Opens a split window for chatting with the LLM.